Abe Vigoda: Mistaken reports of death

 In May 2001, a website was created to report whether Vigoda was alive or dead; it eventually went offline no later than 2023.
 In addition, in 2005, a "tongue-in-cheek" Firefox extension was released, with the sole purpose of telling the browser's user of Vigoda's status.

 Continuing the gag, he frequently appeared on Late Night with Conan O'Brien to make fun of his status, including a guest appearance on the show's final episode.
+Host Conan O’Brien later named a rock band he formed The Vigodas in Abe’s honor.

 At the 1998 New York Friars Club roast of Drew Carey, with Vigoda in the audience, Jeff Ross joked, "My one regret is that Abe Vigoda isn't alive to see this."
 He followed that with, "Drew, you go to Vegas; what's the over–under on Abe Vigoda?"
-On January 23, 2009, Vigoda appeared on The Today Show.
+On January 23, 2009, Vigoda appeared on The Today Show, after host Matt Lauer commented that Vigoda was dead.
 He said he was doing well, joked about previous reports of his death, and announced that he had just completed a voice-over for an H&R Block commercial to air during the Super Bowl.

 Vigoda and Betty White, both 88 years old, appeared in "Game", a Snickers commercial that debuted during Super Bowl XLIV on February 7, 2010.
 The synopsis made fun of the advanced age of the actors.
 The Super Bowl Ad Meter poll respondents rated the ad the highest of any shown during the game.

 On October 31, 2013, at age 92, Vigoda again defied rumors of his demise by appearing on stage with the American rock band Phish in Atlantic City, New Jersey, during a performance of the band's song "Wombat", from their 2014 album Fuego, which mentions Vigoda by name.

 Personal life

-Vigoda and his first wife Sonja Gohlke had one daughter named Carol.
+Vigoda and his first wife Sonja Gohlke had one daughter named.
 Their marriage ended in divorce.
 His second marriage to Beatrice Schy lasted from 1968 until her death in 1992.

 Vigoda enjoyed playing handball, and stated in an interview that he was "almost" a champion at the game in his youth.

 Death

-On January 26, 2016, one month before his 95th birthday, Vigoda died in his sleep at his daughter Carol Fuchs's home in Woodland Park, New Jersey, of natural causes.
+On January 26, 2016, Vigoda died in his sleep at his daughter Carol Fuchs's home in Woodland Park, New Jersey, of natural causes.
+He was 94.
 He had gone there "to escape the hazards of a blizzard".

 Vigoda's funeral was held on January 31, 2016.
 Notable figures including comic Gilbert Gottfried and former New York City mayor David Dinkins attended.
 He was buried in the Beth David Cemetery in Elmont, Nassau County, New York.

 At the 2016 Academy Awards show, Vigoda was not included in the show's memorial reel, surprising many and prompting a small backlash.